Exactly How Kiernan Shipka Gets Those Blood-Red Lips On

 In season one, Sabrina's look is mostly comprised of neutral eye makeup and maybe a subtle pink lip gloss.
 It's only after she gives her soul to the Dark Lord that Sabrina's lipstick transforms into something much darker.
 Candice Stafford-Bridge, makeup department head for the show, tells Refinery29 that this otherwise minor detail is crucial to Sabrina's character arc.
 The character's dark side is directly reflected in her berry lipstick.

-Although the dark colour didn't become Sabrina's go-to until season two, Stafford-Bridge explains that the baseline for Sabrina's signature lip shade came during the half-witch's Dark Baptism way back in the second episode of season one.
+Although the dark color didn't become Sabrina's go-to until season two, Stafford-Bridge explains that the baseline for Sabrina's signature lip shade came during the half-witch's Dark Baptism way back in the second episode of season one.
 In the scene, Sabrina wears a stained berry shade as she prepares to join the Church of Night.
-"That colour became the standard for her after that scene," Stafford-Bridge explains.
-"We based every other lip colour choice for Sabrina around that."
+"That color became the standard for her after that scene," Stafford-Bridge explains.
+"We based every other lip color choice for Sabrina around that."

 Advertisement